How many migrants come to the UK?

 … but is expected to fall considerably in the coming years

-That being said, ONS projections published in January estimate that annual net migration will decrease from the current level (685,000) to around 315,000 from 2027/28, though note: “There is uncertainty over future directions and levels of international migration.”
+ONS projections published in January estimated that annual net migration will decrease to around 315,000 from 2027/28, though note: “There is uncertainty over future directions and levels of international migration.”

-The Office for Budget Responsibility (OBR) forecasts that net migration will average “around 350,000 a year” over the next five years.
+The Office for Budget Responsibility (OBR) forecasts a similar decrease in the medium term.

-Both these figures are higher than previously forecast, but clearly considerably lower than current annual levels.
+Both these estimates are higher than previously forecast, but clearly considerably lower than current annual levels.

 A number of explanations for this relative decrease have been put forward.
 In analysis published in December 2023, the Migration Observatory suggested that high levels of immigration in recent years would eventually lead to increased emigration, noting that “most migrants come to the UK for periods of only a few years, before emigrating again”.

-The OBR says this is also a factor in its forecasts, stating: “The recent rise in immigration, especially among students, should lead to higher emigration in the short term.”
-It also considers the impact of policy changes introduced by the previous government restricting the ability of some immigrants to bring dependents, saying “immigration policy changes announced… will likely significantly reduce inflows in the near term.”
+The OBR says this is also a factor in its forecasts, stating in March: “The recent rise in immigration, especially among students, should lead to higher emigration in the short term.”
+It also considered the impact of policy changes introduced by the previous government restricting the ability of some immigrants to bring dependents, saying “immigration policy changes announced… will likely significantly reduce inflows in the near term”.

-Despite the projected fall in annual net migration levels, however, immigration is still forecast to increase the overall population of the UK over the next few years.
-As we wrote in a recent fact check, the ONS has projected that total net migration over the next 12 years will be around 4.5 million.
+Despite the projected fall in annual net migration levels, however, immigration is still forecast to significantly increase the overall population of the UK over the next few years.
+As we wrote in June, the ONS has projected that total net migration over the next 12 years will be around 4.5 million.

 Who is migrating to the UK?